BRAINS AND BEHAVIOR: AN INTRODUCTION TO NEUROSCIENCE (Dr. Samantha Larimer Bousquet)

 THE CHICKEN AND THE EGG (Dr. Mike Bechtel)

 Iowa is known for two interwoven industries that support the nation and the world: agriculture and food.
 Students will study facets of the poultry industry from egg through hatching to processing.
 They will work with eggs, newly hatched chicks, and adult poultry (Gallus gallus domesticus).
 This workshop will provide an overview of interconnected themes dealing with genetics, chemistry, physics, zoology, and economics.

 THE CLINICAL LABORATORY: A VIEW FROM THE OTHER SIDE (Theresa R. Fruehling, MLS (ASCP))

 What happens to a person’s blood after it has been drawn?
 This workshop takes participants into the world of results, the other side of what one sees.
 Help to diagnose patients and help with their care.
 Solve the mysteries that lie beyond the Doctor’s office or ER.
 Looking for a challenge, a mystery, or just a new perspective?
 Come check out the view from the “other side.”

-THE MAGNIFICENT (AND FLAWED) NATURE OF HUMAN THOUGHT PROCESSES: EXPLORATIONS IN COGNITIVE AND SOCIAL PSYCHOLOGY (Dr. Cynthia Bane and Dr. Andrea Eslick)
+THE MAGNIFICENT (AND FLAWED) NATURE OF HUMAN THOUGHT PROCESSES: EXPLORATIONS IN COGNITIVE AND DEVELOPMENTAL PSYCHOLOGY (Dr. Andrea Eslick and Dr. Shaheen Munir)

 Psychology explores the connection between human behavior and mental processes.
 Activities and discussions will show students how to stretch their own capacity for learning and how to avoid flaws in memory.
-Through interactive demonstrations, students will also learn about the thought processes that occur when forming impressions of others and when thinking about themselves.
+Through interactive demonstrations, students will also learn theories of child development and connect them to their own lives.